What makes a section 21 notice invalid

 Exemptions to retaliatory eviction

-Retaliatory eviction protection applies to all ASTs unless an exemption applies.[40]
-The protection may not apply where the relevant notice and the section 21 notice were served before October 2018.
-[41]
+Protection from retaliatory eviction might not apply where the relevant notice and the section 21 notice were served before October 2018.[56]

-A notice can be valid if a relevant notice was served in error, quashed, or reversed, or while a relevant notice is suspended.[42]
+A section 21 notice can be valid if the local authority's notice was served in error, quashed, or reversed, or while the relevant notice is suspended.[57]

 A tenant would not have protection from retaliatory eviction if the:[58]